-On June 24, 2021, Shukri told his mother during a prison visit that he had been sentenced to seven years in prison during a closed trial, according to news reports and the journalist’s brother, Zeravan Shukri, who spoke to CPJ on June 28 via messaging app.
+On June 24, 2021, Shukri told his mother during a prison visit that he had been sentenced to seven years in prison during a closed trial, according to news reports and the journalist’s brother, Zeravan Shukri Zainadin who spoke to CPJ via messaging app.

-Zeravan Shukri told CPJ via messaging app on September 7 that there was no defense lawyer present during the closed trial, where the journalist was convicted of carrying out anti-state activities.
+Zeravan Shukri Zainadin told CPJ via messaging app on September 7, 2021, that there was no defense lawyer present during the closed trial, where the journalist was convicted of carrying out anti-state activities.

-In an email sent to CPJ on October 5, Zebari denied the charges against Shukri were related to his work as a journalist and asserted Shukri had a public hearing with a lawyer.
+In an email sent to CPJ, Zebari denied the charges against Shukri were related to his work as a journalist and asserted Shukri had a public hearing with a lawyer.
 Zebari told CPJ that Shukri was convicted under Article 1 of Law 21, which says that acts with the intent to undermine the stability, sovereignty and security of the institutions of the Kurdistan region in Iraq are punishable with life imprisonment.

-“He has been arrested and convicted for being a member of an illegal armed organization and carrying out intelligence tasks for it.
-He is serving his prison sentence at Zirka Prison in Duhok,” Zebari said, adding that the journalist is allowed calls and family visits.
+“He has been arrested and convicted for being a member of an illegal armed organization and carrying out intelligence tasks for it, Zebari said.